The shortest pencil is longer than the longest memory. This is how note-taking works.

 Outline method

-The Outline method, as its name implies, involves utilizing the pre-shared meeting agenda as your framework for note-taking.
+In the Outline method, team members use the pre-shared meeting agenda as the framework for note-taking.
 You capture the key points from the agenda and as the meeting progresses, you record notes under each agenda item.

 Difference Between Meeting Notes and Meeting Minutes